bcc-code/bcc-core-services/bcc-orgs/README.md

 ## Develop application

-The only officially supported development environment is VS Code
+The only officially supported development environment is VS Code.
+A Database management tool is included in the docker compose setup.
+Go to localhost:8080 and login with the settings in the .env to make use of this tool.

 ### Recomended extensions